Community Benefits Report

 2017-2018 Community Benefits Report

-The formation of Assumption College students begins with imparting upon them a sense of purpose; to use their gifts and knowledge not only to advance a career, but also to make meaningful contributions to the world in which they live, in particular to those in the greatest of need.
+The formation of Assumption students begins with imparting upon them a sense of purpose; to use their gifts and knowledge not only to advance a career, but also to make meaningful contributions to the world in which they live, in particular to those in the greatest of need.
 Through a number of endeavors that teach students the importance of thoughtful citizenship and compassionate service, Assumption students can be found in many areas of the city of Worcester applying their talents in service of others.

 2016-2017 Community Benefits Report

-Assumption College students, staff and faculty have made an impact in nearly every Worcester neighborhood.
+Assumption students, staff and faculty have made an impact in nearly every Worcester neighborhood.
 In just the last academic year alone, Assumption students volunteered more than 135,000 hours in service to the people, neighborhoods and organizations in Worcester.
-If asked to place a dollar amount on the contributions the College makes to the city through service, such a figure would easily number in the millions.
+If asked to place a dollar amount on the contributions the inatitution makes to the city through service, such a figure would easily number in the millions.

 2015-2016 Community Benefits Report